expo/expo/docs/pages/development/installation.md

 If you created your project with `expo init` before SDK 43 and have `react-native-unimodules` up and running, use the tabs marked **With unimodules**.
 When you're ready, consider upgrading to the newer Expo modules by [following these steps](https://expo.fyi/expo-modules-migration).

-If you created your project with `npx react-native init` and do not have any other Expo packages installed, we are **no longer support such projects starting from version `0.8.0`**.
+If you created your project with `npx react-native init` and do not have any other Expo packages installed, **starting from version `0.8.0` you'll need to [install Expo modules](../bare/installing-expo-modules)** in order to use `expo-dev-client`.

 > **Note**: if you are using _SDK 43 or above_, you'll need to install `expo-dev-client@0.6.0` or above.